 How we use your information to support your care?

-This privacy notice explains why we collect information about you, and how it may be used.
+This fair processing privacy notice explains why we collect information about you, and how it may be used.
 It is Lundwood Medical Centre’s duty as data controller to let you know this and to make you aware of your rights over your information.

 The health and social care professionals who provide you with your care, maintain records about your health social care needs, including your previous treatment and care.
 These records allow them to assess your needs, decide what help or treatment is right for you and provide you with the best possible care.
 Your records may also include the following information: